-ASOS product page first screen: the CTA button differs from everything else on the page due to color contrast and is instantly noticed in the light airy layout.
+ASOS product page first screen: the CTA button differs from everything else on the page due to color contrast and is instantly noticed in the light, airy layout.

 Focus on the Item

-On the one hand, it’s recommended not to overload the page with a great deal of information which will overwhelm customers and distract their attention from the major goal – to make the purchase.
+On the one hand, it’s recommended not to overload the page with a great deal of information that will overwhelm customers and distract their attention from the major goal – to make the purchase.
 On the other hand, visitors aren’t ready to jump from one page to another to get different information about the item they are interested in.
 Therefore, the designer has to take the time for thorough research on the issue, prioritize carefully, and find the balance of data that needs to be provided on the product page.

 Is there a golden rule for all e-commerce websites?
 No way, as different customers and markets have different needs, and the type of the product also influences the choice of core and secondary information to show.
 The analysis of the target audience and user testing can give clues on what information is required for the specific categories of items or services.

-Creative product page design for a niche perfume website focuses on item presentation amplified with atmospheric video background and special effects.
+Creative product page design for a niche perfume website focuses on item presentation amplified with an atmospheric video background and special effects.

-The more pricey, uncommon, or innovative is the product, the more information the customers usually want to get about it.
+The more pricey, uncommon, or innovative the product, the more information the customers usually want to get about it.
 And even for common stuff, there may be tons of questions and hesitations.
 Sure, all the needed information should be accessible from the product page, and the challenge for UX designers here is to find a way to organize it properly.
-Technical details, materials, weight and size, size chart or calculator for clothing and footwear, functionality for comparing the item with a similar one, and so on, and so forth – any of those details can play the premier violin in a story of a particular item.
+Technical details, materials, weight and size, size chart or calculator for clothing and footwear, functionality for comparing the item with a similar one, and so on and so forth – any of those details can play the premier violin in a story of a particular item.

 Try to put all core information in highly readable form on the above-the-fold part of the page.

-And test, test, test again, analyze the time on the page, heatmaps and clicks, ask and analyze to know what buyers really need and what makes shopping convenient for them.
+And test, test, test again, analyze the time on the page, heatmaps, and clicks, ask and analyze to know what buyers really need and what makes shopping convenient for them.

 The product page on Amazon is based on the principle of the inverted pyramid: this above-the-fold view shows the core information and functionality buyers want and need to know about this type of product first of all.
-Engaging social proof is marked by the label of #1 New Release and showing what other products are often bought together with this one.
+Engaging social proof is marked by the label of #1 New Release and shows what other products are often bought together with this one.